evmos/docs/docs/develop/smart-contracts/custom-improvement-proposals.md

 improvements without overlapping with evmOS and Ethereum default ones, each proposal is identified by a string composed by the chain name and a number.
 For example, default evmOS improvements are associated with the string `evmos_XXXX`.
-In this way, every chain can define their improvement without the risk of overwriting already present functions and is free to start the numeration from 0.
+In this way, each chain can define their improvement without the risk of overwriting already present functions, and is free to start the numeration from 0 to have a more consistent history.

 Below an example of how Evmos chain uses this functionalities to modify the behavior of the `CREATE` and `CREATE2` opcodes.
 First the modifier function has